ViralTexts/gtr-clusters/clusters/18530719-sn86053240-InterestingStatistics.md

 chances of life in their favor previous to being 50 years of age than men have, but fewer
 afterwards.
 The number of marriages is in proportion of 74 to every 1,000 individuals,
 Marriages are more frequent after the equinoxes, that is, during the months of June
 and December.
 Those born in the spring are the most robust.
-Births and deaths are
+Births and deaths ar
-most frequent by night.
-The number of men capable of bearing arms is calculated a
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://iiif.archivelab.org/iiif/sim_metropolitan-a-monthly-magazine-devoted-to-religion_1856-03_4_2&#0036;42/pct:8.695652,79.545455,74.378882,8.292383/600,/0/default.jpg"/>
 </td>